DimaJoyti/go-coffee/docs/PHASE_2_1_DOCKER_COMPOSE_COMPLETE.md

 - **Easy development workflow** with infrastructure services
 - **Production deployment** capabilities

-The platform is now containerized and ready for the next phase of Kubernetes deployment!
+The platform is now containerized and ready for the next of Kubernetes deployment!

 ---

-**Phase 2.1 Status**: ✅ COMPLETE
+**2.1 Status**: ✅ COMPLETE
-**Next Phase**: Phase 2.2 - Kubernetes Manifests
+**Next Phase**: 2.2 - Kubernetes Manifests
 **Infrastructure**: Docker Compose Ready
 **Services**: 9 services orchestrated